Structural Liveness of Conservative Petri Nets: Basic Definitions, and Results

-When dealing with solutions of linear systems, the so-called small-solution theorems provide bounds on the size of minimal solutions.
-Given a set $M\subseteq \setN^d$, by $\min_\leq(M)$ we denote the set of minimal vectors in $M$ w.r.t.\ the (component-wise) order $\leq$.
-Since $\leq$ is a well quasi order on $\setN^d$, the set $\min_\leq(M)$ is finite.
+\paragraph{Small solution theorems.} When dealing with solutions of linear systems, \emph{small-solution theorems} provide bounds on the size of minimal solutions.
+Given a set $M\subseteq \setN^d$, by $\min_\leq(M)$ we denote the set of minimal vectors in $M$ with respect to the component-wise order $\leq$.
+Since $\leq$ is a~well-quasi-order on $\setN^d$, the set $\min_\leq(M)$ is always finite.
 In~\cite{DBLP:conf/rta/Pottier91}, Pottier provided several bounds for minimal nonnegative solutions of a conjunction of homogeneous equality constraints.
-We now recall a bound that is particularly useful for us.
+We now recall a bound that is particularly useful for our purposes.